Exploring the Versatility of The Standard Platform Workstation: A Blend of Form, Function, and Innovation

-One of the basic principles of ergonomics is to work in neutral.
-This means making sure your body remains under minimal stress for the task at hand by keeping it aligned and balanced while at a desk or workstation—whether it’s typing on a keyboard, assembling electronic modules, performing lab experiments, or any work that requires a horizontal surface.
+Working in neutral is a basic ergonomic principle.
+This means making sure the body remains under minimal stress for the task at hand.
+Keeping it aligned and balanced is key while at a desk or workstation.
+The principle of neutrality applies for any task that requires a horizontal worksurface.
+Examples are typing on a keyboard, assembling electronic modules, or performing lab measurements and experiments.

-While it may seem obvious, recurrent tasks and frequently used tools should be positioned within the “reach envelope” of your forearms (the right arm in the diagram).
-That’s the Primary Workzone shown in green on Figure 1.
-This means you don’t need to move your upper arm in order to perform the task.
-If you’re using a desktop or laptop computer, this is where a keyboard and mouse should be placed.
-If the task is assembling or testing an electronics or small mechanical module, the tools and parts you need most should be in the “green zone.”
-Typically, it’s simply a matter of rearranging your work area to move materials and tools already on the work surface into the Primary Workzone.
+Recurrent tasks and frequently used tools should be positioned within the “reach envelope” of the forearms.
+That’s the Primary Work zone shown in green in Figure 1.
+This means only the forearm (right hand arm in Figure 1) to perform the task.
+This is where a keyboard and mouse should be placed when using a desktop or laptop computer.
+If the task is assembling or testing an electronics or small mechanical module, the tools and parts used most frequently should be in the “green zone.”
+Typically, it’s simply rearranging the work area to move materials and tools already on the work surface into the Primary Work zone.

-The Secondary Workzone (shown in yellow in Figure 1) is where materials and tools used less frequently are placed.
+The Secondary work zone (shown in yellow in Figure 1) is for materials and tools used less frequently.
 Here, everything can be reached within the envelope defined by an outstretched arm (the left arm in Figure 1).
-Another example of the Secondary Workzone is an electronics assembly line where the conveyor that delivers and removes parts is located at the rear or side of the workstation as shown in Figure 2.
-The conveyor is within arm’s reach of the worker, who can easily remove the item and then place it back on the belt when the task is complete.
+Another example of the Secondary work zone is an electronics test lab, where instrumentation is located within arm’s reach.

-A computer keyboard and mouse used only occasionally may be placed in the Secondary Workzone.
-Workplace articulating arms for keyboards and monitors are an ideal solution for the Secondary Zone because they keep monitors, keyboards, and parts within arm’s reach.
-Since they are easily adjustable they also quickly accommodate different user requirements.
+A computer keyboard and mouse used only occasionally may be placed in the Secondary work zone.
+Articulating arms for keyboards and monitors (available from Workplace Modular Systems) are an ideal solution for the secondary zone because they keep monitors, keyboards, and parts out of the way but within arm’s reach.
+Since they are easily adjustable they also quickly accommodate the reach of different users.

-The Reference Workzone (shown in red in Figure 1) requires additional bodily movement, which can include standing up if seated.
+The reference work zone (shown in red in Figure 1) requires additional bodily movement, such as standing up if seated.
 Infrequently used items such as reference manuals or drawings can be stored here.
+In Figure 2 above, modules used for particular types of testing are located on shelves in the Reference Zone, which require the worker to stand and reach.
 Workplace’s wide assortment of fixed and adjustable shelving (as shown in Figure 3) is ideal for organizing documentation or the worker’s personal items.